deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 ## Configure the routes and certificates for the dashboards

-ArgoCD and Traefik have dashboards.
+Argo CD and Traefik have dashboards.
 To change the addresses and certificates, modify the `ingress-route.yml` file and `certificate.yml` in the directories `core/argo-cd` and `core/traefik`.

-Make sure the addresses correspond to the ones defined in the CoreDNS (or in your personal DNS).
+Make sure the addresses correspond to the ones defined in the CoreDNS (or in your private DNS).

 ```yaml title="Example of Traefik ingress-route.yml"
 apiVersion: traefik.containo.us/v1alpha1